carbonplan/cdr-database/methods/sources.md

 Microsoft’s RFP did not systematically surface life cycle analysis or cost data in public sections of the application process.
 Therefore, most proposals from this source have N/As for negativity and cost.

+Read [our article](https://carbonplan.org/research/microsoft-2021-insights) on insights from evaluating these projects.

 ## Stripe 2020

 In the spring of 2020 Stripe announced a [commitment to purchase carbon removal](https://stripe.com/blog/negative-emissions-commitment).
 They made a call for proposals, solicited applications using [this form](https://github.com/stripe/negative-emissions-source-materials/blob/master/project_applicaton_template.pdf), evaluated them, and selected winners for their 2020 purchase.
 All public materials are available [on Github](https://github.com/stripe/negative-emissions-source-materials).
 They received 24 submissions.
 We included all 24 (100%) for our analyses.

+Read [our article](https://carbonplan.org/research/stripe-2020-insights) on insights from evaluating these projects.